Saving Captain Row

 "Stand at attention when you address me!
 Now where was I…"

 "Er, yes the Guild… I've lost my train of thought and all because of your shenanigans, Ensign Ruff."

 "What are you talking about?
 What has this got to do with rowing?"

 "No, Sir, my name is Row."

 "Are you correcting me, you smart aleck?

-"Yes, Sir, that would be me, Ensign Alex Row."
+"Yes, Sir, that would be me, Ensign Alexander Row."

-"Well, damn it, why did you tell me it was Ruff?
+"Well, damn it, why did you tell me your name was Ruff?
 Hmm…Row?
 I believe I recognize that name.
 Weren't you in my office, yesterday, for fighting with an ensign from the elite barracks?"

 "No, Sir," replied Alex.

 "I was definitely not in your office yesterday, Sir."